YanxingLiu/SAE-FSDet/README.md

         --eval mAP
 ```
 ## Acknowledgement
-This repo is based on the open-source [mmfewshot](https://github.com/open-mmlab/mmfewshot) project that is contributed by researchers and engineers from various colleges and companies. that is contributed by researchers and engineers from various colleges and companies.
+This repo is based on the open-source [mmfewshot](https://github.com/open-mmlab/mmfewshot) project that is contributed by researchers and engineers from various colleges and companies.
 We appreciate all the contributors who implement their methods or add new features of mmfewshot.

 ## Citation
 ```